HolographicWings/LethalExpansion/README.md

 Then send the "LogOutput.log" file from the "Lethal Company\BepInEx\" folder in the bug report.

 ## Known issues :
-- hoarding big killed when grabbed an item from a mine don't drop the item that make it irrecoverable
+- Hoarding big killed when grabbed an item from a mine don't drop the item that make it irrecoverable
-- when deadline remaining days is over 3 days, outside monsters spawn more
+- When deadline remaining days is over 3 days, outside monsters spawn more
 - Landmines stills bip if a player walk on them when theres already an item placed on it
 - A recent change broke the entire new Landmines system.
 - Terrain in new moons from SDK made the game crash.
 - Eclypse in new moons from SDK appears purple.
+- Drop pod are not implemented yet in new moons.

 ## Changes :
 - 1.1.9 :